 Feel free to send an email to Happy’s Founder and CEO, Henry Stewart, at firstname.lastname@example.org or call +44 20 7375 7300 to talk to a member of our customer service team who can put you in touch with one of our specialists in this area.

-We also offer a four-day Happy Workplace Leadership Programme, which is designed to give anyone with line management responsibility the tools to create high performing, self-managing teams.
-You will gain personal insight and develop practical leadership and management skills to create a high performing team.
+The Happy Workplace Leadership Programme is designed to give anyone with line management responsibility the tools to create high performing, self-managing teams.

 You can learn either through 4 x 1 day sessions, held monthly, or through a blended learning programme with 12 x 2 hour sessions, held fortnightly.
 The programme is being delivered online through interactive workshops via Zoom.